crow-translate/crow-translate/README.md

 ### External libraries

-This project uses the following external libraries, which will be downloaded automatically at configure time using the built-in CMake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module:
+This project uses the following external libraries, which included as git submodules:

 - [QOnlineTranslator](https://github.com/crow-translate/QOnlineTranslator) - provides free usage of Google, Yandex and Bing translate API.
 - [QGitTag](https://github.com/crow-translate/QGitTag) - uses the GitHub API to provide information about releases.